osmanmuglu/Portfolio-Data-Engineering/README.md

 <b>Project 2.4 - Movies!:</b> Within in this project we use two different data files.
 To do this we use broadcast variable and user defined function.

 <b>Project 2.5 - Most popular super hero:</b>In this project we use two different data files.
 For one file we create a schema and for the other a dataframe.
 With the use of these files we extract the data we need through ID's.

+### <b>Project 3 - Azure Data Factory:</b>

+<b>For this project a data platform is build for reporting and prediction of covid-19 outbreak.
+Data is ectracted, transformed and loaded from a HTTP source and a file within Azure blob storage.
+In this project sevral data pipelines have been setup in order to schedule data movement and transformation activities.
+Also, in this project I show CI / CD skills.
+In this project I used Azure Data Factory, Databricks, Data Flow, and Azure DevOps.</b>